Research environment

 Research facilities

 Eawag provides researchers with a broad range of instruments.
 A facility with 36 identical experimental ponds enables experiments to be conducted under natural environmental conditions all year round in Eawag’s grounds.
-Aquatikum, the experiment hall, provides a space for implementing elaborate projects and the Sensor Lab serves as a contact point for matters relating to sensor technology, automation and electronics.
-Moreover, Eawag is opening the new research and training building FLUX in 2021.
+Aquatikum, the experiment hall, provides a space for implementing elaborate projects.
+The Sensor Lab serves as a contact point for matters relating to sensor technology, automation and electronics.
+The Tracer Lab provides advanced methods and techniques utilizing environmental tracers to examine and quantify the dynamics within aquatic systems.
+Moreover, Eawag opened the new research and training building FLUX in 2021.

 Further links